 Crooked Creek and its tributaries are characterized by three different flow conditions: spring break-up, base flow, and storm flow (ADEC 2013b).
 From mid-October through April, Crooked Creek and its tributaries are frozen (USGS 1994).
 Crooked Creek typically opens up in mid-May following spring break-up.
 Spring break-up occurs when the snow- and ice-covered streams begin to melt and flow again in the late spring.
 High flows during spring break-up are expected to contribute to the highest turbidity concentrations in the stream; however, these conditions are not characterized by available data as sampling is not safe.
-Base flow conditions, springs, natural runoff from the watershed, and groundwater recharge.
+Base flow conditions are the typical conditions in Crooked Creek.
+These flows consist of snow melt from higher elevations, springs, natural runoff from the watershed, and groundwater recharge.
 Rainstorms in the watershed typically occur from late-July to September.
 Due to permafrost, impermeable or saturated ground conditions, and the lack of surface storage in the upper watershed, these summer storms contribute higher flows and sediment loads than base flows and are characterized by increases in turbidity measurements (USGS 1994).